rafaelschlatter/pipedesign-api/README.md

 # Pipedesign-ml

 This is a sample python flask API that is hosted on Microsoft Azure app service (free tier).
-The API consists of one method, `predict()` which returns the double of the given number.
+The API consists of one method, `predict()` which atm returns the length of a parameter in the json file.

 ## Setup
 Azure app service on linux needs a **requirements.txt** file for all dependencies except flask.
 A pipenv workflow probably fails (not tested).